microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/arc_defender_servers/_index.md

 ## Overview

-Contoso Supermarket is aware that as they navigate the complex landscape of edge computing, it is essential to protect their servers against threats while maintaining a comprehensive view of their security posture.
+Contoso Supermarket are aware that as they navigate the complex landscape of edge computing, it is essential to protect their servers against threats while maintaining a comprehensive view of their security posture.
 Microsoft Defender for Servers emerges as a vital component, playing a pivotal role in protecting servers from threats and providing unparalleled visibility into their security landscape.

 Microsoft Defender for Servers ensures that Contoso Supermarket's Azure Arc-enabled servers remain resilient against a wide range of cyber threats.
 With advanced threat protection, machine learning algorithms, and real-time security intelligence, Microsoft Defender for Servers proactively detects and neutralizes potential risks.